 How are you supposed to get a job when every listing requires experience?
 Sometimes, you must get creative to get your foot in the door.

-Try one of the six methods above to gain professional experience even if you’re fresh out of school or haven’t hit the job market in a while.
+Try one of 6 Unique Ways to Gain Professional Experience above to gain professional experience even if you’re fresh out of school or haven’t hit the job market in a while.
 You can enhance your skills and maybe earn extra cash while learning.